apacheignite/documentation/data-grid/memory-and-cache-metrics.md

 Alternatively, the page memory state can be observed with `MemoryMetricsMXBean` interface.
 You can connect to the bean from any JMX-compliant tool or API.

-The JMX bean exposes the same set of metrics `MemoryMetrics` interface has and, at the same time, offers some new listed below:
+The JMX bean exposes the same set of metrics `MemoryMetrics` interface has and, at the same time, offers some new listed below.
+Some of these bean-specific methods will be added to `MemoryMetrics` interface in the future releases:
 [block:parameters]
 {
   "data": {